-Programme Programme Description Enhance Wellington's global reputation as a destination to visit, live, work, study and invest Promote Wellington Narrative Wengage with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with contral government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with central government agencies and business leaders to ensemble with a government agencies agencies agencies agencies agencies agencies agencies agencies agenc Drive Media Programme Pro-actively generate media coverage highlighting Wellington's economic success stories and data releases to enhance the reputation of Wellington as a place to do business and to enjoy life.
+Programme Description Enhance Wellington's global reputation as a destination to visit, live, work, study and invest Promote Wellington Narrative Engage with central government agencies and business leaders to ensure the Wellington story they are telling internationally is 'our' Wellington story.
+Continue to thread the stories of Wellington people and businesses into our marketing campaigns both domestically and internationally and across all sectors.
+Drive Media Programme Pro-actively generate media coverage highlighting Wellington's economic success stories and data releases to enhance the reputation of Wellington as a place to do business and to enjoy life.
 Deliver a multi-sector media programme that utilises third party writers/journalists/bloggers to showcase and promote Wellington in target geographical locations and business sectors.
 Continue to work in partnership with central government agencies (Tourism NZ, Immigration NZ, NZTE, ENZ etc.) to drive content to media in wider international markets.
 Leverage Digital Platform Maintain and enhance WellingtonNZ.com and the Venues Wellington website experience to grow Wellington's digital audience and continually provide new content that will provoke digital visitors to visit, study, meet, invest and move to Wellington.
 Conduct Major Events Programme Effectively manage the investment in Wellington's major events programme, including leveraging the investment in events to market and promote Wellington and attract visitors to the region.
 In partnership with event owners ensure the successful delivery of major events and provide expertise and support with the city operations for major events.
 Enable Regional Promotion Through Events Promote events happening in the city, region and in Venues Wellington to highlight the wealth of different experiences to be had by visitors to and residents in the region.
 Secure event product that reflects Wellington's creative and arts interest and that leverages the visitation of international artists and talent through supporting media and promotional programmes.
 Provide promotional support to conferences happening in Wellington to increase delegate numbers particularly in targeted sectors for growth in Wellington such as the tech sector.

 Leverage Major Events Leverage investment in major events to develop trade, tourism, education, investment and visitor opportunities using major events both in Wellington and overseas.
 This will include activity to leverage investment in the British & Irish Lions series, World of Wearable Art and the NZ Festival, along with activity leveraging both Te Papa's and the World of Wearable Art touring exhibitions.
 Enable Arts Capitalisation Through our investments in the events fund, management of the major Venues, and engagement with the Arts and creative sectors we will collaborate to enhance business/producer capability and refocus Wellington's creative brand reputation.
-Manage Venues Manage portfolio of Wellington City major venues, maximising utilisation rate, sellable days, client satisfaction, audience numbers and spend-perattendee.
+Manage Venues Manage portfolio of Wellington City major venues, maximising utilisation rate, sellable days, client satisfaction, audience numbers and spend-per-attendee.
 Develop event programme that contributes to talent, business and visitor attraction priorities.
 Support Wellington arts and cultural organisations through prioritising opportunities for major hirers such as NZSO and NZ Festival; with Wellington City Council consider different pricing / support packages for local smaller arts organisations.